JCSDA/jedi-docs/docs/developer/developer_tools/cmake.rst

 `Ecbuild <https://github.com/ecmwf/ecbuild>`_ is a set of CMake macros provided by the ECMWF that assist with the specification of the manufacturing processes.
 Along with ecbuild we are using two ECMWF libraries called
 `eckit <https://github.com/ecmwf/eckit>`_ and `fckit <https://github.com/ecmwf/fckit>`_.
-Eckit is a C++ library that provides utilites including logging, MPI, configuration file (JSON, YAML) parsing and math functions.
+Eckit is a C++ library that provides utilities including logging, MPI, configuration file (JSON, YAML) parsing and math functions.
 Fckit is a Fortran tool kit that provides similar utilities as eckit, plus helper functions to convert strings and arrays between Fortran and C/C++, and extending the unit test